carlesloriente/jekyllthemes/_posts/2020-04-27-parchment.markdown

 license_link: https://github.com/pro-panda/parchment/blob/master/LICENSE
 ---

-Parchment is a neat and minimal theme, is easy to setup and has extensive features,
+Parchment is a neat and minimal theme, is easy to setup.

+## Features

 * Allows writing posts in markdown as well as HTML
 * Rich font color and highlighting options embedded as CSS classes
 * Customizable message while having no posts
 * Customizable 404 page
 * Configurable navbar
 * Add tags to posts
 * Post examples explain all the above features